syncfusion-content/windowsforms-docs/WindowsForms/tilelayout/FAQ/How-to-give-Flat-look-to-the-parent-form-of-TileLayout.md

 ---
 layout: post
-title: How to give Flat look to the parent form of TileLayout | WindowsForms | Syncfusion
+title: Flat look to the parent form of TileLayout | WindowsForms | Syncfusion
 description: How to give Flat look to the parent form of TileLayout
 platform: WindowsForms
 control: TileLayout